 With the completion of the above projects, the remaining top priority for Southwestern Michigan College for future renovation, per our facilities master plan which was updated in December 2019, is the renovation of the Dale A. Lyons Building on the College's Dowagiac campus.
-This building was constructed in 1978 and is now 43 years old.
-This is the home to many of the College's Associates in Arts offerings, and is in need of significant renovation.
+This building was constructed in 1978 and is now 44 years old.
+This is the home to many of the College's Associates in Arts offerings, and it is in need of significant renovation.
 This building includes our theater, band and choir practice rooms, art labs and gallery, and a significant number of classrooms.
-The building is probably the most commonly visited building on our campus.
-Area school events such as art, band, and music competitions are held in the facility.
+The building is probably the most competitions are held in the facility.
 All of the College Visual and Performing Arts productions are held in the theater and are well attended by community members.
-The building houses almost all of our external speaker events, often in partnership with the high schools, law enforcement partners, the Pokagon Band of Potawatomi Indians, and local veterans groups.
+The building houses almost all of our external speaker events, often in partnership with the high schools, law enforcement partners, the Pokagon Band of Potawatomi Indians, and local Veterans groups.
 Improvements made to this building will be quickly noticed and appreciated by our very supportive surrounding communities.
-Of course, any improvements to a 43 year-old building will provide immediate instructional, as well as operational, efficiencies.
+Of course, any improvements to a 44-year-old building will provide immediate instructional, as well as operational, efficiencies.

 As this project is at the top of the College's capital priority list, more detailed instructional needs and cost estimates have been obtained regarding renovation costs.
 It has been determined that the HVAC and mechanical systems replacement alone of this 76,285 sq. ft. building will be in almost \$4 million.
 Renovations will include expansion and improvement of instructional spaces, improvement of energy efficiency within the building as well as an updated fire suppression system, a revised entrance, and overall technological updating of existing space to more appropriately serve our students and community.
 Given the substantial square footage of the facility and recent increases in construction costs being experienced as a result of the resource supply shortages, it is estimated that the total project will now cost \$12 Million for the needed renovations.
 Unfortunately, the longer we wait to embark on this project, the more the estimated costs escalate.
-We are submitting this project for funding this year - see the Fiscal Year 2023 Capital Outlay Major Project Request document for details of our request.
+We are submitting this project for funding this year - see the Fiscal Year 2024 Capital Outlay Major Project Request document for details of our request.

 Other projects currently being considered for the future are in connection with our return of athletics to campus.
-We are currently doing a self-funded renovation to our Student Activity Center Gymnasium for a cost of about \$3 Million.
-This is to be completed by July 1, 2022.
+In the past year we completed a self-funded renovation to our Student Activity Center Gymnasium for a cost of about \$3.5 Million.
 As we expand our athletics programs in the next 2 - 5 years, we will look to add athletic, residential, and student services facilities as needed.
 Individual projects within this scope have been estimated to cost between \$750,000 and \$14.5 Million, funding for which are expected to be a combination of institutional funds, donor funds, and perhaps newly issued bonds.